pret/pokeruby/INSTALL.md

     make ruby_rev2

+To also build debug targets (only v1.0 is currently supported), run either of the following:

+    make ruby_debug
+    make sapphire_debug

+To compare between official ROM images for each target:

+    make (target) COMPARE=1

 ## Notes

 * If the base tools are not found on macOS in new Terminal sessions after the first successful build, run `echo "if [ -f ~/.bashrc ]; then . ~/.bashrc; fi" >> ~/.bash_profile` once to prevent the issue from occurring again.
 Verify that the `devkitarm-rules` package is installed as well; if not, install it by running `sudo dkp-pacman -S devkitarm-rules`.